IQSS/ondemand-loop/docs/guide/content/user_guide/introduction.md

 A **Project** groups related download requests and **Upload Bundles**, helping you organize and monitor all activity in one place.
 **Projects** are created from the Home page, and only one Project is active at a time.

+OnDemand Loop is **not a synchronization tool**.
+Instead, each **upload and download action is a discrete, immutable operation**.
+This means that if files are changed in either the repository or the local HPC system, users must **manually re-download or re-upload** to ensure that the latest versions are captured.
+This design prioritizes simplicity, reproducibility, and clear audit trails over automated syncing.

+The application is built around a **extensible connector framework**, with Dataverse as the reference implementation.
+Support for additional repositories can be added over time using the same connector architecture.

+At the center of Loop are **Projects**.
+A project groups all of your download requests and upload bundles so you can monitor progress in one place.
+Every transfer runs as a background job through the HPC scheduler, allowing work to continue even if you close your browser session.
+Built‑in connectors handle the details of each repository’s API, letting you browse datasets, pick local files, and watch the job status from the web interface.

 Within a **Project** you can:

 - **Explore remote repositories** by pasting a [DOI](https://www.doi.org) or a dataset URL into the **Explore** search bar, or by browsing the **Repositories** menu.
 Loop resolves the address and loads the appropriate **connector**. [**Dataverse**](https://dataverse.org) is supported by default and [**Zenodo**](https://zenodo.org) can be enabled optionally.